-Properties (excluding those in categories 1 to 6) where that land's Planning Area is included in the Douglas Shire Planning Scheme 2006 or the Integrated Resort Development Act 1987 (Mirage Port Douglas Scheme) as Low Density with a total land area over 10 Hectares or Residential 1 with a total land area over 0.5 Hectares or Residential 2 with a total land area over 3.5 Hectares or Residential 3 with a total land area over 0.5 Hectares or Community Facilities with a total land area over 1 Hectare.
+Properties (excluding those in categories 1 to 6) where that land's Planning Area is included in the 2018 Douglas Shire Planning Scheme Version 1.0. or the Integrated Resort Development Act 1987 (Mirage Port Douglas Scheme) as Low Density with a total land area over 10 Hectares or Residential 1 with a total land area over 0.5 Hectares or Residential 2 with a total land area over 3.5 Hectares or Residential 3 with a total land area over 0.5 Hectares or Tourist and Residential with a total land area over 0.5 Hectares or Community Facilities with a total land area over 1 Hectare.